 The eftsure Service also maintains records as to amounts paid to payees in order to identify and then flag possible duplicate payments or unusual payment amounts and for associated service assurance, billing and administration by eftsure.

 We retain, use and disclose records of the identity of businesses with verified account details and of failed verifications only:

-- for the purposes described above.
+for the purposes described above;

-- for otherwise reasonably related secondary purposes such as data analytics and other statistical analysis as to verifications, maintaining an audit trail as to verifications undertaken and the outcome of those verification enquiries, maintaining business records as required by laws, assisting our customers or banks or law enforcement agencies with investigation of any suspected fraud or other serious wrongdoing, as required by law or otherwise as required or authorised by law, including Privacy Laws.
+for otherwise related secondary purposes such as data analytics and other statistical analysis as to verifications, maintaining an audit trail as to verifications undertaken and the outcome of those verification enquiries, maintaining business records as required by laws, assisting our customers or banks or law enforcement agencies with investigation of any suspected fraud or other serious wrongdoing, as required by law or otherwise as required or authorised by law, including Privacy Laws.

 Except as above described we will not otherwise disclose records of the identity of businesses with verified account details and of failed verifications to any third party unless:

 (a) that third party is a group company of ours, in which case we will require that group company to only use and disclose such records in accordance with this Statement, as if a reference in this Statement to us was a reference to that group company;

 (b) that third party is a sub-contractor engaged to provide services to us.
 This may include disclosure to contractors outside of Australia and located in countries whose Privacy Laws do not provide a similar or equivalent level or scope of protection of personal information as Australian Privacy Laws.
 In this case we will obtain contractual commitments by these sub-contractors to only use and disclose such records for the purposes of providing services to us in accordance with this Statement.